-Further, courts apply the major-questions doctrine when agencies purport to "discover in a long-extant statute an unheralded power representing a transformative expansion in [its] regulatory authority."
+The major-questions doctrine also applies because the FTC purported to "discover in a long-extant statute an unheralded power representing a transformative expansion in [its] regulatory authority."
 West Virginia v.
 EPA, 597 U.S. 697, 724 (2022) (internal quotation marks omitted).
-That is true here: This is the first time that the FTC has claimed authority under Section 6(g) to issue a substantive rule regulating a purported unfair method of competition in nearly 50 years.2
+This is the first time that the FTC has claimed authority under Section 6(g) to issue a substantive rule regulating a purported unfair method of competition in nearly 50 years.5 The FTC argues that its "core mandate" includes addressing unfair methods of competition, Opening Br.
+36-37, but that misses the point - the question is whether Congress clearly gave the agency the power to address those methods "in the scope and the manner that it seeks to do with the final rule," Props. of the Villages, 2024 WL 3870380, at 9.
+It did not do so.
+Id.; see pp. 18-24, supra.

-Finally, courts apply the major-questions doctrine when an agency seeks to "intrude[] into an area that is the particular domain of state law."
+Finally, the major-questions doctrine applies because the FTC seeks to "intrude[] into an area that is the particular domain of state law."
 Ala.
 Ass'n of Realtors v.
-Dep't of Health & Hum.
-Servs., 594 U.S. 758, 764 (2021).
-That also is true here.
+HHS, 594 U.S. 758, 764 (2021).
 States have regulated noncompete agreements since the Founding era.
 See, e.g., Pierce v.
 Fuller, 8 Mass.
 223 (1811).
-Each state has developed a robust body of case law to determine what types of agreements are allowed and in what circumstances, with only four states generally prohibiting noncompete agreements.
+Indeed, the FTC concedes that "[s]tates have previously regulated non-compete clauses more comprehensively than has the federal government."
+Opening Br.
+40. To that end, each state has developed a robust body of case law to determine what types of agreements are allowed and in what circumstances, with only four states generally prohibiting noncompete agreements.
 See 89 Fed.
 Reg. at 38,424 n.767.
 In contrast, until this Rule, no federal agency has ever sought to categorically regulate noncompete agreements.